Code-Institute-Submissions/OctoMuyThai_MS1_Project/README.md

 * There was issue with images being used as backgrounds for various divs and as a result being cut-off in an unaesthetic way.
 I re-sized the images and amended the margins in the content to ensure the background images now show in a more aesthetic way.
 * I had an issue centering the logo image and resolved this by using the class in the col div and giving it text-align: center to ensure that anything placed within it is centered i.e. the logo image.
 * While testing the Website on Iphone using the Safari browser saw that my map picture on the sign up page was sticking out to the right of everything else on the page.
 I removed the margin-left styling from the css and instead used a width styling of 100% to resolve this.
+* I experienced an issue with the footer navigation bar where the items got squahsed together at smaller screen sizes so I amended the media query so that the footer navigation bar disappears at a slightly bigger screen size.

 ## Known Bugs/Issues
 * Using Lighthouse report found that performance is only rated a 69.
-Main issue appears to be file size of pictures so will attempt to save the files in a different file format which could reduce the file size.
+Main issue appears to be file size of pictures so given more time would attempt to save the files in a different file format which could reduce the file size.

 ## Deployment
 ### GitHub Pages